Georgia in the Eurovision Song Contest 2012

-Georgia was represented at the Eurovision Song Contest 2012 with the song "I'm a Joker" written by Rusudan Chkhaidze and Bibi Kvachadze.
-The song was performed by Anri Jokhadze.
-The Georgian broadcaster Georgian Public Broadcaster (GPB) held a national final in order to select the Georgian entry for the 2012 contest in Baku, Azerbaijan.
+Georgia was represented at the Eurovision Song Contest 2012 with the song "I'm a Joker", written by Rusudan Chkhaidze and Bibi Kvachadze, and performed by Anri Jokhadze.
+The Georgian participating broadcaster, Georgian Public Broadcaster (GPB), held a national final in order to select its entry for the contest.
 An open call for submissions was held which resulted in the shortlisting of nine entries that were presented to the public during a televised production on 19 February 2012.
 The results of a public televote combined with the votes of an expert jury resulted in the selection of "I'm a Joker" performed by Anri Jokhadze as the Georgian entry.

 Georgia was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 24 May 2012.
 Performing during the show in position 12, "I'm a Joker" was not announced among the top 10 entries of the first semi-final and therefore did not qualify to compete in the final.
 This marked the first time that Georgia failed to qualify to the final of the Eurovision Song Contest from a semi-final since its first entry in 2007.
 It was later revealed that Georgia placed fourteenth out of the 18 participating countries in the semi-final with 36 points.